rauc/rauc/docs/integration.rst

 As mentioned above, Barebox support requires you to have the *bootchooser framework* with *barebox state* backend enabled.
-In Barebox Kconfig you can enable this by setting:
+In Barebox' Kconfig you can enable this by setting:

 .. code-block:: cfg